hasura/graphql-engine/manual/SDKs/android-sdk.rst

 .. tip:: This needs to be done before Hasura Init.

-Step3: Add this custom service during init
+Step3: Add this custom microservice during init
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: java